-The School of Sociology at ANU has an exciting program of research and teaching that combines the strengths of the conceptual and applied approaches of the discipline.
-Our research and teaching ethos is orientated to the critical analysis of social transformations; publically-engaged in its aspiration and impact; and dedicated to examining inequality in its various manifestations.
+The ANU School of Sociology has an exciting program of research and teaching that combines the theoretical and applied dimensions of the discipline.
+Our research and teaching ethos is orientated to the critical analysis of social transformations; publically-engaged in its aspirations and impact, and dedicated to examining inequality in its various manifestations.
+We recently achieved a ranking of above world standard in the Excellence in Research for Australia evaluation.

 ANU provides a unique environment to study sociology.
 Located in our national seat of government, Canberra, ANU is Australia’s premiere research university and world renowned for its depth and breadth in the social and political sciences.
 Whether you are interested in studying sociology, enrolling in a research degree, applying for a visiting fellowship or consulting the experts on social change, we welcome your enquiry.